catalinasy/NativeCocktailFinder/README.md

 1) Clone this repo
 2) Exec npm install

-To run locally you would need to install an Emulator for Android. (link al instalador) To run in iOS you need a OSX.
+To run locally you would need to install an Emulator for Android. (https://developer.android.com/studio) To run in iOS you need a OSX.

 4) For iOS: Exec npm run ios